Batman: The Killing Joke: Reception and legacy

-Creator's response
+Creators' response

-In a 2000 interview, and elsewhere, Moore has been critical of his work, saying: "I don't think it's a very good book.
+In a 2000 interview, and elsewhere, Moore has been critical of his work: "I don't think it's a very good book.
 It's not saying anything very interesting".
-Later qualifying that personal critique, he summarized the book saying: "I was making a point... '[that] there are a lot of similarities between Batman and the Joker.'
-That was the main point of The Killing Joke."
+Later qualifying that personal critique, he summarized the book saying: "I was making a point... '[that] there are a lot of similarities between Batman and the Joker'.
+That was the main point of The Killing Joke".
 In 2003, he further clarified why, with the benefit of hindsight, it was this view that leads him to consider it one his lesser works:

 Bolland gave his own thoughts on Moore's response in 2008: